analyst1207/Superstore-Forecast-Dashboard-Project-Power-BI/README.md

 # Superstore-Forecast-Dashboard-Project-Power-BI
-This includes the dataset that was used ti create this dashboard.
+This includes the dataset that was used to create this dashboard.